wearetheledger/ethereum-nodejs-demo/README.md

 6. Use ``yarn dev`` to start the react frontend app to interact with the nodejs server.
 Don't start the nodejs and react seperately
 7. Browse to localhost:3000 if it isn't started automatically in your browser

-# Deploy & interact with local ethereum node
+# Start application with react frontend and (local) ethereum node
 Change the account and password in the .env file to your etherbase account

 1. Start your local ethereum node.
 Be sure --RPC is enabled at port 8545